kwasniew/react_to_elm_playground/testing/html-basics/README.md

 - consider if unit testing views is a good use of your time (https://groups.google.com/forum/#!topic/elm-discuss/43YU6bsIo5U)
 - instead of writing an integration test that simulates clicking (button [onClick Clicked] []) write a separate test for the update function handling
 Clicked message and optionally a unit test for the view that takes a current model and renders a view based on it
+- with Elm architecture and constraints we don't need to test the same scenarios over and over again